 In the New Testament, particularly the Book of Revelation (circa 90 CE), Abaddon appears as the “Angel of the Bottomless Pit,” a demonic king commanding locust-like creatures in an apocalyptic vision.
 It’s clear evidence of how Christian apocalyptic theology amplified Abaddon’s role as an active agent of divine wrath, distinct from but aligned with Satan.

 Medieval Christian demonology further developed the demon’s identity, integrating it into the infernal hierarchy.
-Texts like Pseudomonarchia Daemonum (1577) by Johann Weyer and the Dictionnaire Infernal (1863) by Collin de Plancy depict Abaddon as a high-ranking demon, often a king or prince, ruling the abyss and commanding destructive forces.
+Texts such as Pseudomonarchia Daemonum (1577) by Johann Weyer and the Dictionnaire Infernal (1863) by Collin de Plancy depict Abaddon as a high-ranking demon, often a king or prince, who rules the abyss and commands destructive forces.

 The Zohar (13th century), a key Kabbalistic text, bridges Jewish and Christian traditions by describing Abaddon as both a realm and a spiritual force, influencing its depiction in later grimoires.

 This evolution reflects a synthesis of Jewish mysticism, Hellenistic philosophy, and Christian eschatology, transforming Abaddon from an abstract concept into a fearsome demon.
-Its development also mirrors broader trends in demonology, where pre-Christian deities were recast as infernal beings, a process seen with demons like Baal and Asmodeus.
+Its development also mirrors broader trends in demonology, in which pre-Christian deities were recast as infernal beings, a process seen with demons such as Baal and Asmodeus.

 You may also enjoy: